 Oh boy, I know I’m in for a battle here.
 There are folks who swear by the Perfect Vision Ridgeloc connector you see above.
-It’s DIRECTV-approved (one of the few connectors that is) and it works with a wide variety of compression tools.
+It’s AT&T-approved (one of the few connectors that is) and it works with a wide variety of compression tools.
 It’s also fairly reasonably priced.

 Most of the time the answer is no, as long as the connector you choose fits the specs that you need it to.
 There are several things to look for in a connector:

-Does it fit the tool you have?
 Almost all compression connectors will work with almost all tools but there are some exceptions.
-Many of the bulkier connectors don’t work with low-end tools like the COAXMAX MT-1 multi-tool.
-Belden’s Snap-N-Seal connectors really work best with their tools.
+Some of the bulkier connectors don’t work with low-end tools like the Perfect Vision PV-100.
+Belden’s Snap-N-Seal connectors really work best with their tools, but their tools also work with other connectors.
 By and large you’ll find most connectors do work well with most tools though.

 A connector designed for quad shield cable may not fit regular dual-shield cable, and a connector designed for RG59 (which is sometimes thinner than RG6) may not fir more industrial-quality cables.
 There are also special connectors designed for super-thin cables and these won’t work at all with regular cables.
 Read the specs carefully to make sure you’re buying a connector that will work well with what you want to use for cable.
 If your local building codes require plenum-rated cable, you’ll need a special connector for that as well.

 I know there are people who swear by one brand or another.
 I’m not really one of them, but I will say this — if you find a connector that you like, one that works with the tool you have and that meets your needs — you should absolutely stay with that brand.
 Why mess with success?

 No matter what connectors you decide to get, and no matter what use you have for them, you’ll find everything you need at Solid Signal.
 Whether you’re a DIY’er or a seasoned pro, you’ll find a great selection!